A sukur.info site map is available here.

 VISITING THE SITE

-This website was designed initially for PC and Internet Explorer 5 or higher.
-It is intended to be viewed using the fonts 'Times New Roman,' 'Verdana,' and 'Goudy Handtooled BT.'
-These are commonly supplied with Windows and, with a little searching, are available for free download on the WWWeb.
+This website is intended to be viewed using the fonts 'Charis SIL',' 'Verdana,' and 'Goudy Handtooled BT.'
+These are either commonly supplied with Windows and Mac OS, or, with a little searching, are available for free download on the WWWeb.

 How to use this site

 Categorization fragments the whole but also facilitates access to information.
-The categories above -- Home, Tour, Montagnards, etc. -- are artificial but hopefully convenient.
+The categories above -- Home, Tour(ism), Montagnards, etc. -- are artificial but hopefully convenient.

 Since society is expressed in culture, the categories of 'Society' and 'Culture' are the hardest to disentangle, and we will do our best to interrelate them with hyperlinks.
-'Society' will primarily contain information on the structure of Sukur society and on the economy past and present, but at present consists of sections on legends and history.
-Culture will include a wide range of information on the Sukur calendar, on ceremonies public and private, on material culture, and other aspects of Sukur life.
+'Society' contains pages on history, legends, the sequence of chiefs, clan histories, Sukur title-holders and the origins of the titles.
+Culture includes a piece on the Sukur calendar, an account of an archaeological excavation of a midden immediately above the Hidi house and popularly associated with that residence, also a page on iron production focusing on Sukur's furnaces, and another on the iconic paved ways of Sukur.
+We hope in due course to be able to add material on ceremonies public and private, on material culture, and other aspects of Sukur life.

-'Images' are included in all categories.
+'Images' are to be included in all categories.
 'Images' will offer a gallery of pictures of Sukur people and their lives.

 'Music' gives a brief description of Sukur music and musical instruments and includes a sample of audio files.